Till now, Linux has only under 3% share on laptops/desktops. But once you get familiar to using Linux, it's pretty hard to live without it.

 So, here's the idea of a list, with enough reasons why you should pick that particular distro.
 Lets get started with the list.

 Ubuntu or Linux Mint need no intro, and more or less they're the same linux disro.

 But why should you use Ubuntu or Mint on your laptop?
-I think if you don’t want to spend much time on trubleshooting or experimenting, you should definitely use them.
+I think if you don't want to spend much time on troubleshooting or experimenting, you should definitely use them.

-Ubuntu or Ubuntu based distros are most used Linux distro, so if there’s a problem, probabbly it’s already fixed.
+Undoubtedly Ubuntu and it's derevatives are most used, so if there's a problem, probably it's already fixed by someone else.